 - 1. (, begin footnote

 - 2.), end footnote

-- 3. q, quotation

-- 4. w, want space
+- 3. w, want space

 The macros (and) create footnotes, placing a numerical reference at the place of their invocation.
 Both (and) take an optional argument, which is output either immediately before or immediately after the inline reference.
-For example, the following code creates the following reference:
+For example, the code generates the following output:

 '''

 .q

 This is a quotation\c

 .(

 This is a footnote.

-.) .
+.)

 '''